ufo/filefinder/readme.txt

 browser dialog gets highlighted in the full file path box.
 All further dialog interactions (e.g. entering a filter string) can be immediately started while the asynchronous file search is still active.
-The context can be navigated to the parent folder by clicking the folder-up icon or by pressing ALT + UP, which restarts the file search.
+The context can be navigated to the parent folder by clicking the folder-up icon (or by pressing ALT + UP as in Windows Explorer), which restarts the file search.
+In the left bottom corner on the one hand case sensitive search can be toggled on and off, on the other hand all filtered results can be made visible in the match list.
-Note: The use case for this function is to search for a file "somewhere on disk" or in workspaces with thousands of files.
+Note: The use case for this function is to search for a file "somewhere on disk" or in "workspaces" with thousands of files.

 "Open from file history...":
 Show a filterable list of the last closed files.
 Select and open a file or